sfranzyshen/sfranzyshen.github.io/_posts/2026-09-20-A-Call-to-Service.md

 ## Put your good where it does the most

-Ken Kesey is credited with saying:
+Ken Keyzey is credited with saying:

 > "Put your good where it does the most."

 I think about that a lot.

 Everybody has something they can contribute.

-Maybe you're good with tools.

-Maybe you're good with computers.

-Maybe you're good at organizing.

-Maybe you can cook.

-Maybe you can fix things.

-Maybe you can teach.

-Maybe you're good with animals.
+Maybe you're good with tools, computers, at organizing, cooking, or fixing things.

-Maybe you can listen.

-Maybe you have an extra room.

-Maybe you have a truck.

-Maybe you have money.

-Maybe you simply have **time**.

-You don't have to be rich.

-You don't have to start a nonprofit.
+Maybe you can teach, good with animals, or can listen.
+Maybe you have an extra room, a truck to use, have a little money, or you simply have **time**.

-You don't have to become an expert.
+You don't have to be rich, start a nonprofit, or become an expert.

 You just have to find something you're good at and put it somewhere it can do some good.